FasterXML/jackson/README.md

 Recommended way to use Jackson is through Maven repositories; releases are made to Central Maven Repository (CMR).
 Individual projects' wiki pages sometimes also contain direct download links, pointing to CMR.

-Release notes for 2.x releases are found from [Jackson Releases](../../wiki/Jackson-Releases) page.
+Release notes for 2.x and 3.x releases are found from [Jackson Releases](../../wiki/Jackson-Releases) page.

 ### Jackson 2.x to 3.0 migration